 Service RSUs and Performance RSUs granted under the long-term incentive program generally vest in full on the third anniversary of the date of grant (assuming the Executive has continued in his or her employment by the Company through such date).
 Upon death, disability, retirement (as defined in the grant agreement) or involuntary termination without cause, a proportion of the RSUs vests.
-In the event of a change of control (as defined in both the Graphic Packaging Holding Company Amended and Restated 2004 Stock and Incentive Compensation Plan (the "2004 Plan") and the Graphic Packaging Holding Company 2014 Omnibus Stock and Incentive Compensation Plan (the "2014 Plan")), all Service RSUs and earned Performance RSUs vest in full.
+In the event of a change of control (as defined in the Graphic Packaging Holding Company 2014 Omnibus Stock and Incentive Compensation Plan (the "2014 Plan")), all Service RSUs and earned Performance RSUs vest in full.
 The number of Performance RSUs considered earned in the event of a change of control is determined based on assumed target performance for the performance period.

-Payout of 2014 Grants.
-In January 2017, the Committee approved the payout of the Performance RSUs granted in 2014 at 107.0% of target, based the achievement of the performance goals for the three-year performance period.
-For the three year performance period ending on December 31, 2016, the performance goals were aggregate Adjusted EBITDA of \$2,250.00 million and Return on Invested Capital of 12.50%.
+Payout of 2015 Grants.
+In January 2018, the Committee approved the payout of the Performance RSUs granted in 2015 at 42.0% of target, based the achievement of the performance goals for the three-year performance period.
+For the three-year performance period ending on December 31, 2017, the performance goals were aggregate Adjusted EBITDA of \$2,370.0 million and Return on Invested Capital of 12.60%.

-2017 Grants.
-In February 2017, the Company granted both Service RSUs and Performance RSUs to each Executive, under the long-term incentive program.
+2018 Grants.
+In February 2018, the Company granted both Service RSUs and Performance RSUs to each Executive, under the long-term incentive program.
 For Executives, the total number of RSUs granted was set based on a value delivered as a percentage of salary formula, with the percentage established based on a review of responsibilities, market data and internal equity considerations.
-The value of RSUs granted under the long-term incentive program (as a percentage of salary) during 2017 for each of our Executives is set forth below:
+The target value of RSUs granted under the long-term incentive program (as a percentage of salary) during 2018 for each of our Executives is set forth below:

-Michael P. Doss 425%
+Michael P. Doss 460%

 Stephen R. Scherger 215%

+Carla J. Chaney 155%

 Alan R. Nichols 185%

 Lauren S. Tashma 155%

 Joseph P. Yost 185%